homebridge/apt-pkg/BUILD.md

 Then once a change is made to package.json in the latest branch, originated by Depandabot, the stage 1 workflow will kick off.

 Release TAG is created by `reecetech/version-increment`, and is configured to increment the patch level every time, and not based on the package.json.
-To release a minor or major release, the manual workflow dispatch must be used.
+To release a minor or major release, the manual workflow dispatch must be used, and package.json/package-lock.json manually updated.

 ## Actions